Jusepe Gutiérrez: The large river

-Intriguing in Gutierrez's account of the Umana and Leyba expedition is the mention of a large river found about ten days north of the Great Settlement.
-The river that best fits Gutierrez's description is the Missouri, perhaps near Kansas City.
+Intriguing in Gutiérrez's account of the Umana and Leyba expedition is the mention of a large river found about ten days north of the Great Settlement.
+The river that best fits Gutiérrez's description is the Missouri, perhaps near Kansas City.
 The Missouri is about 500 yards (450 meters) wide at this point, not as wide as Jusepe estimated, but the largest river that could be reached by foot in about 10 days from the Great Settlement.
 This would mark the first known visit of Europeans to the Missouri River.

-What does not fit very well with this possible route is Gutierrez's comment that three days beyond the Great Settlement they came upon "such a multitude of buffalo that the plain - which was level, for there are no mountains -- was so covered with them that they were startled and amazed at the sight."
+What does not fit very well with this possible route is Gutiérrez's comment that three days beyond the Great Settlement they came upon "such a multitude of buffalo that the plain - which was level, for there are no mountains -- was so covered with them that they were startled and amazed at the sight."
 If the Great Settlement were at Wichita or Arkansas City, three days travel toward the Missouri River would place the expedition in the rocky and rolling Flint Hills, not a plain.
 Moreover, in historic times, buffalo were most abundant in the shorter grass prairies west of Longitude 97 rather than the tall grass prairies to the east.
 Thus, the contradictions in Gutierrez's account continue to incite speculation among historians.

 Possibly, the "large river" was the Kansas which, during high water, would have been deep and wide.
 The Platte River in Nebraska has also been suggested, but that would require a major recalculation of the route of Humana, Leyba, and Oñate as well as the location of the Great Settlement.

-Gutierrez
+Gutiérrez

-Gutierrez was one of many, usually anonymous, indigenous Mexican soldiers, servants, and slaves who aided the Spaniards in their explorations.
+Gutiérrez was one of many, usually anonymous, indigenous Mexican soldiers, servants, and slaves who aided the Spaniards in their explorations.
 Nothing more is known of him after the return of the Oñate expedition to New Mexico in November 1601.